aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 });
 ```

-This policy requires user to have a "Microsoft" company claim.
+This policy requires the user to have a "Microsoft" company claim.

-Then apply the policy to `BroadcastMessage()` method:
+Then we can apply the policy to `BroadcastMessage()` method:

 ```cs
 [Authorize(Policy = "Microsoft_Only")]